Alfred Polond

 Alfred Polond (February 29, 1872 – March 26, 1956) was a private serving in the United States Army during the Spanish–American War who received the Medal of Honor for bravery.

 Biography

 Polond was born February 29, 1872, in Lapeer, Michigan, and entered the army from his place of birth.
 He was sent to fight in the Spanish–American War with Company F, 10th U.S. Infantry as a private where he received the Medal of Honor for his actions.

-He died March 26, 1956, and is buried in Riverside Cemetery Kalamazoo, Michigan.
-His grave can be found in section Q, lot 83, grave 11.